 The programme aims to build on Northern Ireland’s marine and maritime heritage by increasing awareness of the value, opportunities and social benefits of our ocean wealth and identity.
 For more information on the programme, please visit our Student Initiatives page.

-The Green at Queen’s Society received £1500 to establish a community garden space at Elms Village.
+Elms Village received £1500 to establish a community garden space within their green area.

-The aim of this project was to promote the importance of green spaces around the university, increase biodiversity, and support mental wellbeing and mindfulness by providing an area for relaxation.
+The aim of this project was to promote an understanding of where our food comes from, increase biodiversity, support mental wellbeing and mindfulness by providing an area for relaxation.
 For more information on the project, please visit our Student Initiatives page.